Module: Pwsh::Util

 .invalid_directories?(path_collection) ⇒ Bool

-Verify paths specified are valid directories which exist.
+Verify paths specified are valid directories.
+Skips paths which do not exist.

 Returns: